A life that echoes unconditional musical integrity.

 Along with being an excellent disciple, she was a dedicated Guru.
 She has trained students belonging to diverse walks of life.
-Her disciples include Shri Deepak Raja, Vasant Karnad, Manjiri Vaishampayan, Namita Devidayal, Smita Bhagwat, Rutuja Lad, Aditya Khandwe, Jahsan Bhumkar, Deepika Bhide Bhagwat and many more.
+Her disciples include Shri Deepak Raja, Vasant Karnad, Manjiri Vaishampayan, Namita Devidayal, Smita Bhagwat, Vinay Gadekar, Pyoli Prashant, Sanjay Dixit, Rutuja Lad, Aditya Khandwe, Jashan Bhumkar, Deepika Bhide Bhagwat and many more.

 Dhondutai in a concert, accompanied on tanpura by Namita Devidayal, the author of the book The Music Room.